Updated July 6, 2026

 Many Vermont buyers need life insurance for reasons tied to family income, small-business ownership, and long-term planning.
 A household in Burlington or Montpelier with children, a mortgage, or a nonworking spouse often uses the death benefit for income replacement and funeral costs, especially when the family depends on one primary earner.
 Because Vermont’s median household income is $74,014, many families want a policy amount that can bridge several years of expenses rather than just cover final bills.

 Small business owners are another major group.
-Vermont has 24,800 businesses, and 99% are small businesses, so owners in healthcare, retail trade, manufacturing, accommodation and food services, and education often use life insurance to support a surviving spouse, fund a buy-sell arrangement, or protect against the loss of a key income source.
+Vermont has businesses that are overwhelmingly small, so owners in healthcare, retail trade, manufacturing, accommodation and food services, and education often use life insurance to support a surviving spouse, fund a buy-sell arrangement, or protect against the loss of a key income source.
 That is especially relevant in a state where the largest employment sector is Healthcare & Social Assistance, and where many owners are balancing payroll, loans, and family obligations at the same time.

 Higher-risk or seasonal earners may also benefit from coverage because income can be less predictable in a state with a 2.4% unemployment rate and a workforce spread across service and trade sectors.
 If your family would struggle to pay bills after a loss of income, or if you want to leave a beneficiary with funds for debts, education, or estate planning, life insurance is worth reviewing.
 Buyers in Montpelier, Rutland, St. Albans, Brattleboro, and other communities often use term life for budget control and whole life for permanent protection and cash value accumulation.